Gr1ngoire/university-administrator/README.md

 ### Web register

-Web application for the university schedule intercation
+Web application for the university schedule interaction